Heywude History, Family Crest & Coats of Arms

 Migration of the Heywude family

-To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
-The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
-But for those who made it, the trip was most often worth it.
-Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Heywude or a variant listed above: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.
+Many English families tired of political and religious strife left Britain for the new colonies in North America.
+Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
+Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
+An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Heywude or a variant listed above: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.

 Related Stories +